singingwolfboy/netlify-home/_posts/2015-11-26-a-step-by-step-guide-broccoli-taco.md

 $ cd broccoli-tacos && npm install
 ```
 First we cd into our new site directory for broccoli-taco and next we install the dependencies.

+Again please note that this may take a few minutes, so perhaps this is a good time to eat those Tacos.

 #### 4. Serve Site for Development.
 In the root of your broccoli-taco, run the following command: